-- A Flush entries into buildings is ideal to allow universal movement, allowing all people to enter or exit through the principal entrance. - B Where required refer to New Zealand Standard NZS 4121:2001 Design for access and mobility for design requirements.
-Ensure cross-falls greater than 2% are avoided where possible. - C Provide clearly defined, safe, well-lit connections to entrances, car parking, public facilities and cycle facilities with suitable signage for way-finding and legibility.
-Ideally pedestrian routes are 1.8m wide, free of street furniture or landscaping. - Provide secure bike parking, for both short and long term, and where possible shower and change facilities to encourage more people to cycle for longer trips.
+- Flush entries into buildings is ideal to allow universal movement, allowing all people to enter or exit through the principal entrance. - B Where required refer to New Zealand Standard NZS 4121:2001 Design for access and mobility for design requirements.
+Ensure cross-falls greater than 2% are avoided where possible. - Provide clearly defined, safe, well-lit connections to entrances, car parking, public facilities and cycle facilities with suitable signage for way-finding and legibility.
+Ideally pedestrian routes are 1.8m wide, free of street furniture or landscaping. - Provide secure bike parking, for both short and long term, and where possible shower and change facilities to encourage more people to cycle for longer trips. - Provide street furniture and landscaping in zones to maintain through clear through routes while providing amenity shade, buffering and street enclosure.